 completed the Skye ridge, the most recent having never seen it before, due to cloud on previous visits

 put up new routes on Gecko crag in Ardnish (submitted to SMC database)

-backpacked from Fort William to Cape Wrath, three weeks with few 'convenience' stores along the way
+backpacked from Fort William to Cape Wrath, in remote areas

 completed the GR5 from Geneva to the Mediterranean, with tent and kit